adangert/JoustMania/README.md

 Joust
 ---------------------------------
 * Based off of the original [JS Joust](http://www.jsjoust.com/)
-* The aim of the game is to force all the other players to move their controllers too fast, either by hitting the controller, making them flinch, or anything else you can think of
+* Keep your controller still while trying to jostle others.
+* If your controller is jostled then you are out of the game
-* The sensitivity of the controllers is tied to the music, when the music speeds up, you are able to move faster
+* The music is tied to the gameplay, the faster the music the faster you can move
-* If your controller is going too fast it will flicker and vibrate as a warning
-* If you are knocked out, your controller goes dark and vibrates
-* The last player standing has their controller flash a beautiful rainbow sequence, and all controllers vibrate to indicate the end of the game

  FFA (all controllers are white)
  ---------------------------------